-As homeowners, we don’t typically give too much thought about the lights in our homes as long as they are doing what lights are supposed to do.
-We flip the switch, instantaneous illumination, we can see and life is good!
-However, it is usually what we can’t see that can be a cause for concern.
+As a homeowner you probably don’t typically give much thought about the lights in your home, as long as they are doing what lights are supposed to do.
+You flip the switch, instantaneous illumination, you can see and life is good!
+However, it is what we can’t see that can be a cause for concern.

 Older recessed lighting installations also known as “can lights” are often found to be in an unsafe condition.
 These lights were designed to be installed in the open so the heat that is generated by the hot bulb can freely dissipate.
 Most older can lights require a minimum of three inches of free air clearance around the light fixture.
 The problem arises when insulation in the attic gets packed against these fixtures and in some cases, the fixture gets covered completely.